SamBurgess93/GamerHub/README.md

 **As a frequent user, I want to:**
-1. To search for specific games
+1. To search for specific games.
 2. Login to my own account.
 3. Add a game.
 4. Add a game review.